City ranking guide

 Deeper search routes

 Start from the city shortlist, then narrow by task.
-Specialty pages reuse the real local profile pool and do not invent separate niche agents.
+Specialty pages reuse the real local profile pool so ranking routes stay connected to actual local profiles.

-9 profiles in this market can still be claimed or corrected by agents, teams, or brokerages with source links and permission-cleared details.
+9 profiles in this market can still be claimed or corrected by agents, teams, or brokerages with current public details.

 High-intent search routes